telerik/kendo-react-layout/docs/tabstrip/overview.md

 ### State

 The Tabstrip is designed as a stateless component.
-To store its state and configuration properties, wrap it a high-order component.
+To store its state and configuration properties, wrap it in a high-order component.

-The onSelect event fires each time a user interacts with the component.
-The newly selected tab index is passed as an argument to the onSelect callback.
+The `onSelect` event fires each time a user interacts with the component.
+The newly selected tab index is passed as an argument to the `onSelect` callback.

 ```html-preview
     <div id="app"></div>